 Acts of freedom fighters, in some instances, have been listed as instances of terrorism.
 However, it must be noted at once that freedom fighting is not the same as terrorism.
-Both of them may use violence, they may target civilian or military personnel, and may entail the use of weapons.
-Despite these similarities, a freedom fighter fights for his right of self-determination, and seeks to force out a foreign occupation of his native land by settlers.
-Historically, some nations in Africa (Angola, Algeria, South Africa, etc.), America (Cuba, Haiti, etc.), and Asia (China, India, etc.) gained their political independence through the efforts of freedom fighters who engaged colonial governments in long term battle.
+Both of them may use violence, they may target civilian or military personnel and may entail the use of weapons.
+Despite these similarities, a freedom fighter fights for his right of self-determination and seeks to force out a foreign occupation of his native land by settlers.
+Historically, some nations in Africa (Angola, Algeria, South Africa, etc.), America (Cuba, Haiti, etc.), and Asia (China, India, etc.) gained their political independence through the efforts of freedom fighters who engaged colonial governments in long-term battles.
 A freedom fighter targets only government officials and functionaries as well as government establishments.
-Acts of freedom fighters have certain moral justification unlike that of terrorists that are condemned by all but the terrorists themselves.
+Acts of freedom fighters have certain moral justifications unlike those of terrorists who are condemned by all but the terrorists themselves.